Anshu-ros/City-weather-Map/README.md

 * if choice is 'Allahabad' ,you will get the humidity and temperature of allahabad.

 #new feathers
-* To get average result of more than one cities
+* Average temperature and humidity will display,if more than one cities will be provided.
-* click let's start->for more
-* on the new page fill the city name of your choice.
-* click next to fill next city.
-* if you are done with the cities click oKay and get the result.